EunjeongHur/EunjeongHur/README.md

 -->
 **_Who am I?_**

-_I_
+I,
-🏫 Graduated from British Columbia Institute of Technology with a major in Computer Systems Technology in Dec, 2024
+- 🏫 Graduated from British Columbia Institute of Technology with a major in Computer Systems Technology in Dec, 2024
-🌟 Passionate about creating innovative software solutions and continuously learning new technologies
+- 🌟 Passionate about creating innovative software solutions and continuously learning new technologies
-😎 Aspiring to be a professional full-stack developer
+- 😎 Aspiring to be a professional full-stack developer
 ---

 ### Projects
 | **Project Name**                      | **Description**                                         | **Tech Stack**                     | **Type**      | **Date**       |
 |---------------------------------------|---------------------------------------------------------|-------------------------------------|---------------|----------------|